 In Lebanon, however, starting from Grade one, all Sciences are officially taught in French or English but still many Lebanese children are facing major issues in their language capabilities.

 As a result of this language barrier many marginalized children in Tripoli:

 · Are demotivated in attending public schools and have no resources to afford to catch up with private classes

 · Have no relatives or parents able to help them with homework

-JOIN US AT RUMMAN AND LET'S START MAKING A DIFFERENCE TODAY!
+JOIN US at MAAN AND LET'S START MAKING A DIFFERENCE TODAY!